 The vision of the City of West Des Moines Public Art Program is the creation of a diverse collection of public works of art of high aesthetic and intellectual quality and excellence, and a program that promotes cultural expression and artistic appreciation.
-At the heart of the aspiration for public art in West Des Moines is the wish for an authentic, rich and diverse arts culture that is seen and understood as uniquely arising from the community - an arts culture that benefits and enriches all those who are fortunate enough to live, work, and visit in West Des art, the City of West Des Moines Public Art Program will establish and build the City's public art collection.
+At the heart of the aspiration for public art in West Des Moines is the wish for an authentic, rich and diverse arts culture that is seen and understood as uniquely arising from the community - an arts culture that benefits and enriches all those who are fortunate enough to live, work, and visit in West Des Moines.